River Wensum: Conservation

 fishery, the association has taken action to restore this well known water.
 The ongoing work will be used as a blueprint for future river conservation projects.

 The Demonstration Test Catchment (DTC) project is a joint initiative between the Environment Agency, (Defra), and the Welsh Assembly Government working in three UK catchments; Hampshire Avon; River Eden, Cumbria; Wensum, Norfolk to evaluate the extent to which on-farm mitigation measures can cost-effectively reduce the impacts of diffuse water pollution on river ecology while still maintaining food production capacity (Wensum Alliance, 2014).

 Angling

 Between 1940 and the 1970s the river had a national reputation as a roach fishery with specimens exceeding 3 lb being reported.
 As the river declined through the effects of abstraction, dredging and modern farming methods these fish largely died out.
 After an earlier introduction of a small amount of barbel – a fish not thought to be indigenous to the Wensum – the local river authority stocked the Wensum with over 150 fish in 1971 below Costessey Mill. and subsequently stocked more fish at suitable sections of the Upper Wensum.

+Water quality

+The Environment Agency measures the water quality of the waterways in England.
+Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
+There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
+Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

+The water quality of the River Wensum system was as follows in 2019/2022.